Crucial Question 3: Did Ellen White's literary assistants, such as Marian Davis, add words and

 the messages I write out, are not true” (1SM 50; 3SM 89).
 If

-critics could access more of the relevant correspondence, it is likely that we would find more evidence of ghostwriting by Miss Davis and others.
+we could access more of the relevant correspondence, it's likely we would find more evidence of ghostwriting by Miss Davis and others.

 “Many will say to me in that day, Lord, Lord, have we not prophesied in thy name? and in thy name cast out devils? and in thy name done many wonderful works?”
 (Matt.

 “Beloved, believe not every spirit, but try the spirits whether they are of God: because many false prophets are gone out into the world” (I John

 “And the word of the LORD came unto me, saying, Son of man, prophesy against the prophets of Israel that prophesy, and say thou unto them that prophesy out of their

 own hearts, Hear ye the word of the LORD; Thus saith the Lord GOD; Woe unto the foolish prophets, that follow their own spirit, and have seen nothing!
 O Israel,